1936 Burmese general election: Aftermath

 Despite winning the most seats, the United GCBA was unable to form a government as the party began to split soon after the elections.
 This allowed the Poor Man's Party to put together a coalition government which took power in March 1937; it included former People's Party member U Pu, U Paw Tun from the Hlaing-Myat-Paw GCBA, Saw Pe Tha from the Karen group and U Htoon Aung Gyaw from the Arakanese.
 Poor Man's Party MPs U Tharrawaddy Maung Maung and Thein Maung were also appointed to the cabinet, whilst Chit Hlaing became Speaker of the House.
-The government also gained support from the commercial MPs, many of the Poor Man's Party's more radical campaign promises were dropped.
+Ba Maw was sworn in as the Premier of Burma by the Governor Sir Archibald Douglas Cochrane.
+The government also gained support from the commercial MPs representing Indians, Chinese, & Europeans, so many of the Poor Man's Party's more radical campaign promises were dropped.